ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 * [`Assessments`](#Assessments)
 * [`SkillsFuture Credit Pay`](#SkillsFuture-Credit-Pay)

 Each page of the application either showcases a certain functionality required for the application or utilises a particular set of SSG APIs.

-More information about the APIs are provided on the [SSG Developer Portal](https://developer.ssg-wsg.gov.sg/webapp/api-discovery).
+More information about the APIs is provided on the [SSG Developer Portal](https://developer.ssg-wsg.gov.sg/webapp/api-discovery).

 > [!TIP]